Lochte flops: Olympic career likely over after 7th in 200 IM

 Weitzell's winning time in the 100 free was 53.53, with Erika Brown taking the second individual spot for Tokyo in 53.59.
 Olivia Smoliga (53.63) and Natalie Hinds (53.84) finished third and fourth to earn spots on the 4x100 free relay.

-Hinds became the first Black swimmer to make the Olympic team, an especially poignant moment in light of Manuel's struggles with overtraining syndrome.
+Hinds became the first Black swimmer to make this Olympic team, an especially poignant moment in light of Manuel's struggles with overtraining syndrome.

 “I really feel for Simone and hope she’s able to get better," Hinds said, “because we’d definitely love to see her in Tokyo.”